Permitting Timeline

 What is NEPA?

 The National Environmental Policy Act (NEPA) requires federal agencies to evaluate the potential environmental, social, and economic impacts of major projects before making decisions.
-An Environmental Impact Statement (EIS) is a detailed, public-facing document that presents this analysis and considers reasonable alternatives.
+An Environmental Impact Statement (EIS) is a detailed public document that presents this analysis and considers reasonable alternatives.

-An EIS is required under NEPA to ensure that decisions about projects involving Federal land or permits are informed by science, public input, and a thorough assessment of potential impacts.
+An EIS ensures that decisions involving federal land or permits are informed by science, public input, and a thorough assessment of potential impacts.
 It is a key part of promoting transparency and accountability in the decision-making process.

-- Integrate climate change and environmental justice into reviews
+- Integration of climate change and environmental considerations

-- Use new tools and approaches (like programmatic reviews or tiering)
+- Use of modern tools and streamlined review approaches

-Grassy Mountain Gold is following the most current Federal guidance.
+Grassy is being advanced in accordance with the most current federal guidance.

 What is FAST-41 and Why Does it Apply to Grassy Mountain Gold?

-FAST-41 refers to Title 41 of the Fixing America’s Surface Transportation Act, a Federal law designed to improve the transparency, coordination, and timeliness of the environmental review and permitting process for certain major infrastructure projects.
+FAST-41 refers to Title 41 of the Fixing America’s Surface Transportation Act, a federal law initiative to improve the transparency, coordination, and timeliness the environmental review and permitting for major infrastructure projects.

-Grassy Mountain Gold is one of the few mining projects in the US designated as a FAST-41 with Transparency Project.
+Grassy is one of the few U.S. mining projects designated as a FAST-41 Transparency Project.

-- It requires Federal environmental review under the National Environmental Policy Act (NEPA) (i.e., an Environmental Impact Statement)
+- Requires federal environmental review under NEPA (including an Environmental Impact Statement)

-- It involves significant investment and potential economic development
+- Involves significant investment and economic development potential

 Stay Informed